Lumi-Script/Suno-Architect/README.md

   - Song title
   - Suno style settings (weirdness %, style %, exclude, and male/female/none)
   - Lyrics including Suno style tags
   - Lyrics without tags, copy pastable for elsewhere.
-Also used via the API below to remove tags in displayed lyrics.
-(Optional)
+Togglable for use via the API to remove tags in displayed lyrics after generation.
 - **OPTIONAL:** Utilises Suno API
   - Requires an easily obtainable token (which may expire at times)
   - Adds a button to send directly to the Suno API